 Sludge, dirt, sand, rocks, grease, and other solid or semisolid material resulting from the cleaning operation shall be removed at the downstream manhole of the section being cleaned.
-Passing material from manhole section to manhole section, which could cause line stoppages, accumulations of sand in wet wells, or damage pumping equipment, shall not be done.
+Contractor shall not pass material from manhole section to manhole section, which could cause line stoppages, accumulations of sand in wet wells, or damage pumping equipment.